 Learning Design

-If you answered yes to any of the questions above, then UTN is the perfect place for you to pursue your academic goals and have a memorable learning experience.
-Our new learning design, based on well-founded research studies, focuses on your own actions and the reflection of your own activities.
-This means that no memorization marathon awaits you at the end of the semester, but that you already work on learning-oriented assignments during the semester and receive direct feedback from the instructors on your activities.
-This regular and individualized feedback is a big part of the learning process.
+If so, the UTN is the perfect place for you!
+Our innovative learning design, based on well-founded research, focuses on your active engagement and thoughtful reflection on your activities.
+This means that instead of facing a memorization marathon at the end of the semester, you will work on learning-oriented assignments throughout the term, receiving direct feedback from the teaching team on your activities.
+This regular and individualized feedback is a crucial part of your learning process.

-We design Meaningful Learning Experiences that are designed to encourage you to make research-based decisions in the field and use the knowledge gained to generate new research.
+We design Meaningful Learning Experiences that encourage you to make research-based decisions and use the knowledge gained to contribute to new academic initiatives.

 Our teaching and learning concept

-All courses have competency-based learning outcomes.
-Our courses are based on these learning outcomes and co-developed with each instructor.
-Innovative, digitally-supported learning experience designs are used in the courses to enable active learning.
+All courses have competency-based learning outcomes, which means they are designed to help you develop the knowledge and skills essential for your success.
+Our courses are based on these learning outcomes and developed collaboratively with the teaching teams, using innovative, digitally supported learning designs to promote active participation and engagement.
 We understand learning as a continuous, central process of our learning design.

-The courses alternate between online phases and in-person meetings.
+Our courses combine online learning with in-person meetings.
 Don’t worry, you will never be left alone!
-During the online phase, you will receive constant guidance, instructions, and feedback from your teachers.
+During the online phase, you will receive constant guidance, instructions, and feedback from your teaching team.

 Read the standards of Learning and Teaching at UTN here